ajwills72/DTItimingdemo/README.md

 This is a demonstration of how to substantially speed up a DTI analysis script on a Linux workstation.
-The original [script](DTIprocessBRIC), kindly provided by Matt Roser, processed 28 participants, and took about 5 hours to run on a 2019 12-core workstation.
-By using GNU parallel, I reduced that 30 minutes on the same workstation.
+The original [script](DTIprocessBRIC), kindly provided by Matt Roser, processed 28 participants, and took about 5 hours to run on a 2019 ThinkStation P330 (Intel i7-8700 @ 3.2 Ghz (12 threads), 32 GB RAM, SSD).
+By using GNU parallel, I reduced that to 30 minutes on the same workstation.
 Timings calculated using `time ./pipeline`.

 _Context_: This project was initially intended as a test of speed up on a HPC cluster (~1600 nodes).
 However, the underlying library functions (from FSL) only parallelize down to the level of an individual participant.
-So, moving to the HPC cluster would only increase speed by around a factor of 2 (there are only 28 participants), and the 15 minutes saved do not merit the time it would take to set up FSL on the HPC cluster.
+So, moving to the HPC cluster, now that the script has been modified to work on multiple cores, would only increase speed by around a factor of 2 (there are only 28 participants), and the 15 minutes saved do not merit the time it would take to set up FSL on the HPC cluster.
 FSL also has the ability to interface with an HPC cluster using Son of a Grid Engine software, which is not implemented on the HPC cluster we planned to use (FOSERES), but for this job, this would be no faster than minorly modifying the current script to work with SLURM.
-So, overall, the computation performed by this script is not sufficiently intensive to be worth running on an HPC cluster.
+So, overall, the computation performed by this script is not sufficiently intensive to be worth running on an HPC cluster -- unless you have a sample size in the hundreds.

 ## Running the demo